modmore/docs/en/01_Commerce/v1/05_Products/Resource_Products.md

 The values of each setting should be the name of a resource field (e.g. `pagetitle`, `alias`, or `introtext`), or the name of a TV prefixed with `tv.` (e.g. `tv.price` or `tv.product_sku`).

 Once setup, product information is synchronised when a product is added to the cart, or when the product record is saved in the Commerce merchant dashboard.

+## Add to Cart form

+You can use any of the [add to cart forms](../Product_Catalog/Add_to_Cart_Form) with resource products as well.
+It's recommended to use the [commerce.get_resource_product_id snippet](../Snippets/get_resource_product_id) to get the product ID to use in the form, as well as to create the resource products automatically if they don't already exist.